sseo0817/x-cli/README.md

   - `python -m xcli.cli schedule monitor --since "2025-09-14"`
 - Or create a one-time alias (shell session only):
   - `alias x="$PWD/bin/x"`

+Recommended: run `scripts/setup_path.sh` once to permanently add this repo's `bin/` to your PATH in `~/.bashrc`.
+After that, `x` is available in new shells without activating the venv; the launcher prefers the repo's venv Python when present.

 ## Managing Cron from the CLI